Hope Summers (character): "Messiah Complex"

-Into the Future

-During one of the first battles with Bishop, Cable's time traveling device is damaged, so he can only jump into the future, instead of the past.
-After several jumps into the future, Cable has taken her to the secluded safe haven of New Liberty in the future, where Cable marries a woman named Hope.
-Finding peace there, he raises her with Hope until she is seven years old.
-New Liberty is then invaded by humanoid insects.
-Cable fights them and leaves New Liberty with his wife and girl.
-After spending months in wastelands, the family is attacked by the leader of the insects, who Hope fatally injures.
-Cable questions the leader and finds out that Bishop has destroyed all the continents in the world except North America, in order to box them in.
-The family moves on and encounters a settlement, but are met with resistance.
-Cable fights them but his wife is shot and killed.
-Cable and the young girl depart and arrive at a church, where Cable decides to name her Hope Summers, in honor of her adoptive mother.

 "Messiah War"

-In the Messiah War storyline, which ran through Cable and X-Force, Hope Summers was the center of conflict between the forces of Stryfe, Cable, and X-Force.
-Hope was kidnapped by Cable's clone Stryfe, in league with Bishop.
-Hope and Warpath are then rescued by Cable, Wolverine and Elixir.
-After a fight, Cable and Hope were forced to time travel again, Hope resisted because she wanted to stay with her new friends.
-She kicks Cable mid-jump, stranding them two years apart.
+In the Messiah War storyline, Hope Summers is at the center of a conflict between the forces of Stryfe, Cable, and X-Force.
+Hope is kidnapped by Stryfe, in league with Bishop, but is rescued by Cable, Wolverine and Elixir.
+After a fight, Cable and Hope are forced to time travel again.
+However, Hope refuses to do so and kicks Cable mid-jump, stranding them two years apart.
 They eventually reunite, with Hope now eleven years old.

 "Homecoming" and "X-Men: Second Coming"

-In the four-part series A Girl Called Hope, Hope is shown with the Phoenix emblem reflecting in her eyes, with a promotional image for the event released depicting a version of Hope surrounded by the Phoenix Force.

-During the "X-Men: Second Coming" story arc, Hope manifests the powers of other X-Men, and kills Stephen Lang and Graydon Creed.
+During the "X-Men: Second Coming" story arc, Hope manifests the powers of other X-Men and kills Steven Lang and Graydon Creed.
 Nightcrawler saves her from Bastion, dying in the process.
 With the assistance of the X-Men, she eradicates Bastion and shatters the dome surrounding San Francisco.
-At a celebratory bonfire, Emma Frost notices the flames around Hope take the shape of the Phoenix, and triggers a flashback to the Sisterhood storyline where Jean warned her to prepare.
-Emma runs to Cyclops but before she can, he tells her that Cerebro has found five new mutants that have appeared around the globe.
+At a celebratory bonfire, Emma Frost notices the flames around Hope take the shape of the Phoenix Force.